FengboMa/docs.spectraguru/docs/Policies-Disclaimers.md

 ---
 layout: default
-title: Policy, License and Disclaimers
+title: Policy and Disclaimers
 nav_order: 2
 ---

-# Policy, License and Disclaimer
+# Policy and Disclaimer
 {: .no_toc }

 ## Table of contents